Professional Use Guidelines

 Applying for a Social Media Application

 To apply for a social media application, read the terms below and then fill out the application form.
-A PR or Marketing representative from our Social Media Practices Team* will contact you to review your application.
-(Please note: If your application is for a Facebook page, and that page’s creation is approved, that same Social Media Practices Team representative should be added as a page administrator.
+A Public Relations representative will contact you to review your application.
+(Please note: If your application is for a Facebook page, and that page’s creation is approved, that same representative should be added as a page administrator.
 This measure is for security and access purposes only – not for actively managing or supplying page content.)

 Upon signing your Content Owner agreement form, you are agreeing to the terms below: